cu-numpde/fall22-community-marisapetrusky/proposal.md

 - [X] I have installed the software- Used cmake directions for Summit
 - [X] I have run at least one example- Instructions in sparta/examples/README
-- [ ] I have run the test suite
+- [ ] I have run the test suite- Enabled testing claims to be built correctly, but ctest never properly built
 - [ ] The test suite passes

 ### Notes/concerns/risks

-Please comment on any anomalies or known risks to following this project, if you were unable to answer any questions above, or otherwise have concerns about the appropriateness of the software.
-If the project requires a contributor license agreement or other procedural steps, please explain here.
-"None at this time" is acceptable for this question.
+None at this time

 #### Note on copyright
 Students retain copyright on any work done in completion of a CU